 130 Morgan Street — Stamford, Connecticut

 Peter Lanza had reached a dead end.
-None of the therapeutic school programs in the Newtown area quite fit what the Yale doctors told him his son needed, and since the February showdown with Nancy over medication, the foothold he was trying to establish at the Yale Child Study Center had crumbled.
+None of the therapeutic school programs in the Newtown area quite fit what the Yale doctors told him his son needed, and in the fallout from the February showdown with Nancy over medication, the foothold he established at the Yale Child Study Center had crumbled.
 If he wanted to play any significant role in his son’s education plan, he would have to start all over.

 Peter folded.
 The alternative course of treatment he had pursued for his son — initiated eight months before, with his call to the Employee Assistance line — had officially failed.
 As of the next IEP meeting, he decided to let Nancy take charge again.
 And this time, the arrangement would be permanent — Peter would stay informed as much as he could, but from now on, Nancy was in control.

 During this time, Adam’s schoolwork was solid, as it nearly always was.
 He turned in a paper on “political and economic reforms in Japan under United States occupation,” as well as an essay on North Korean dictator Kim Jong-il, and the country’s nuclear weapons program.
 He kept up his solo Latin sessions, and was scheduled to take a “computer course,” in support of which there was one entry added to the “accommodations” section of his IEP: he would get a laptop computer.